Difference Tone Training

 Titchener continues training with the second difference tone, the third difference tone, and the summation tone, but rather than introducing an extensive training series for any of these, I will provide three examples of the second difference tone, then conclude the demonstration.

 (22.) g3+f-sharp4.
 22A, 22B, 22C.
 Key.
 This is the same stimulus as in (6).
 Some people find the low second difference tone more salient than the first difference tone, which is similar in pitch to the lower generating tone.
 Titchener again recommends that the experiment be repeated "until [the observer] is satisfied with his introspections" (1901-1905, vol. I, part 1, p.
 43).
 Can you hear both the first and the second difference tones?
+If so, can you hear both at once, or only one at a time?

 (23.)
 Stim23.
 23A, 23B, 23C.
 Key.
 Try again to hear both the first and the second difference tones.
 The first difference tone is: 23D, 23E, 23F.
 Key2.